School Counseling

 • School Counselors are available for responsive services to guide students through coping strategies so they can be successful in school.

 • Students will continue to develop their work ethic, study skills, and social skills as they transition to middle school.
-Middle School Success class and the school counseling curriculum will help provide direct instruction for these important skills.

 • Participation in sports, clubs, and/or service is critical for student’s well-rounded growth.
 This is a great time to explore a variety of activities through clubs, sports, and volunteering.